 All plans are uncertain, contingent.
 A drive north to my cousin’s 70th birthday lunch turns into a long weeekend in the countryside, perhaps a last stay away before a second lockdown.
 I throw money that should go on the mortgage at the chance to have a few days in a charming cottage, exploring the rolling hills, bush and lakes of the area I spent much of my childhood.
 I’ll breathe deeply, walk and talk with friends and family, sit and gaze across the farmhouse garden and paddocks to the famed local mountain.
 The only long views from my Petone home are snatches of sky, blue today but often grey, between the angles of roofs.
 I’ve read that being in, or even imagining, nature boosts serotonin levels, exercise boosts dopamine levels, and just staring at the horizon for extended periods of time causes your brain to release endorphins.
 Perfect.

 Though every day and what it may bring is uncertain, mostly we delude ourselves that life is predictable.
 And often it is: one work day follows another, trips booked months ago go ahead, concerts are performed as planned a year before.
-It’s only in moments like uncovering breasts for a mammagram that I realise that life may change completely in an instant.
-I tell myself not to worry, to immerse myself in the here and now, look out the one-and-only self-help book, one on mindfulness, that was ever helpful.
+It’s only in moments like hald undressing for a mammagram that I remember that life can turn in an instant.
+I tell myself not to worry, to immerse myself in the here and now, look out the one book – on mindfulness – that was ever helpful.